-- The 2017 extension of the state's section 1115 Global Commitment to Health demonstration waiver includes authorization for the Medicaid program to enter into ACO arrangements that align with the Vermont all-payer ACO model. - The Vermont all-payer ACO model stems from an agreement between the state and the federal government to limit the rate of growth for per capita health care spending to 3.5% in the state. - The state aims to have 70% of the state population attributed to an ACO by 2022.
-The state estimates that 42% of the state's population was attributed to an ACO during Performance Year 3 (2020). - The baseline year of the model was 2017, and the first performance period began in January 2018 and will run for five years. - One ACO-OneCare Vermont-participates in the all-payer model. - The OneCare ACO contract was awarded a one year term, with the potential for four one-year extensions.
-The state and OneCare filed one-year extension for 2019, and are in the process of negotiating a third one-year extension for 2020.
-In 2021, OneCare Vermont began negotiations for a five year extension. - In Performance period 0 the ACO had approximately 29,000 attributed members, in performance year 1 the ACO had approximately 113,000 attributed members and Performance year 3 attributed members are projected to be 188,000. - In November 2021, the state reported nearly 288,000 total members. - The Medicaid component of the all-payer model is The Vermont Medicaid Next Generation ACO (VMNG), which is aligned with the CMS Medicare Next Generation ACO program.
-The model has both upside and downside risk for the ACO, and part of the payment is based on quality. - One commercial payer, Blue Cross Blue Shield of Vermont, and one self-insured plan, University of Vermont Medical Center participate in the all-payer model. - The program initially had an end date planned for December 31, 2022, but it has been extended through the end of 2023.
-It is likely to continue through 2024, with plans for a new model to start in 2025.
+- The 2017 extension of the state's section 1115 Global Commitment to Health demonstration waiver included authorization for the Medicaid program to enter into ACO arrangements that align with the Vermont all-payer ACO model. - The Vermont all-payer ACO model stems from an agreement between the state and the federal government to limit the rate of growth for per capita health care spending to 3.5% in the state. - The state aimed to have 70% of the state population attributed to an ACO by 2022.
+The state estimated that 42% of the state's population was attributed to an ACO during Performance Year 3 (2020). - The baseline year of the model was 2017, and the first performance period began in January 2018 and was set to run for five years. - In 2022, Vermont and Centers for Medicare & Medicaid Innovation (CMMI) agreed to an extension of the APM Agreement for one year (2023) with an additional transition year at the option of the State (2024). - One ACO-OneCare Vermont-participates in the all-payer model. - The OneCare ACO contract was awarded a one-year term, with the potential for four one-year extensions.
+In 2021, OneCare Vermont began negotiations for a five year extension.
+The ACO is set to run until 2025. - In November 2021, the state reported nearly 288,000 total members. - The Medicaid component of the all-payer model is The Vermont Medicaid Next Generation ACO (VMNG), which is aligned with the CMS Medicare Next Generation ACO program.
+The model has both upside and downside risk for the ACO, and part of the payment is based on quality. - One commercial payer, Blue Cross Blue Shield of Vermont, and one self-insured plan, University of Vermont Medical Center participate in the all-payer model. - The program has an anticipated end date of December 31, 2024.
+Vermont has not yet announced if it will be extended past that date.